braboj/protocol-hvlp/docs/api_manual.md

 from __future__ import absolute_import
 from __future__ import unicode_literals

-from components.broker import *
+from hvlp.broker import *
-from components.client import *
+from hvlp.client import *
 import time